A Short History of Telegraphy

 Around 1906, Jay Morton and Charles Krumm of Chicago started experimenting with machines that worked on what is known as the start-stop principle.
 It still used a five unit code, like the Baudot and Murray systems, but the transmitters and receivers come to rest when not actually processing a character.

-Creed Model 444 Over the years, many fine teleprinters, such as the Model 444 illustrated, have been produced by Creed in Britain, Teletype in America, Siemens in Germany and Olivetti in Italy.
+Over the years, many fine teleprinters, such as the Model 444 illustrated, have been produced by Creed in Britain, Teletype in America, Siemens and Lorenz in Germany and Olivetti in Italy.
 All of these machines work on similar principles.
 They have not changed much since the 1930s, except in matters of individual detail.
-Picture: Creed

-Today, however, most of the machines in commercial service have been replaced by semi-electronic machines.
+Today [ie 1987], however, most of the machines in commercial service have been replaced by semi-electronic machines.
 The coding, transmission, reception and decoding are all done by integrated circuits.
 The only moving parts are the actual print heads.
+The Trend Telex terminal, right, is a typical example from the period.
 The Telex service itself is under threat from the widspread use of FAX and electronic mail.
+BT discontinued the Telex service in the UK in 2008.
+For an article about the history of Telex see the Light Straw pages

 Radio takes to the air

-BT Officials examine Marconi equipment Marconi The earliest transmissions used spark gaps to make the radio waves, and magnetic detectors, and coherers to detect them.
+The earliest transmissions used spark gaps to make the radio waves, and magnetic detectors, and coherers to detect them.
 It led in 1901 to the milestone of Marconi’s first transatlantic transmission.
-Pictures: GEC
+[Marconi Picture: GEC]

 The first transmissions used hand sent Morse code, but so as to get as much traffic over the air waves as they could, the telegraph companies were soon using automatic transmitters and receivers - and later, printing teleprinters.